Table of Contents ×

 - Send out personalized video emails to your email list more frequently to build relationships faster

-- Use GIF or video for a more personalized reply on social media
+- Use GIFs or videos for a more personalized reply on social media

 - Use product video for your e-commerce site to bring your products to life